aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-True if calculations in this workbook will be done using only the precision of the numbers as they're displayed NOTE: This member is now obsolete.
+True if calculations in this workbook will be done using only the precision of the numbers as they're displayed

+**Remarks**

+NOTE: This member is now obsolete.
 Instead, please use FormulaSettings.PrecisionAsDisplayed.
 This property will be removed 12 months later since February 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean